✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Action 4: Decide if Your Next Client Project Starts in AI Studio Instead of an IDE #

 Google AI Studio now has Workspace integrations + one-click Cloud Run deploy + Firebase + a clean handoff to Antigravity.
-This changes the starting point for rapid prototyping and weekend MVP builds.
+This changes my starting point for rapid prototyping and weekend MVP builds.

 What's New in AI Studio (I/O 2026 Edition) #